Orchestras and ensembles

 Symphony Orchestra

-In the symphony orchestra, orchestral musicians gain their first podium experience during their studies under the direction of renowned conductors and receive essential impulses for their artistic development.
-Personalities such as Bernhard Paumgartner, Nikolaus Harnoncourt, Michael Gielen, Dennis Russell Davies, Peter Schneider, Gerd Albrecht, André Previn and Cornelius Meister have stood at the podium.
+For many students, the Mozarteum University Symphony Orchestra provides a first taste of performing at a professional level.
+Under the direction of renowned conductors, they gain valuable stage experience and receive essential impulses for their artistic development.
+Personalities such as Bernhard Paumgartner, Nikolaus Harnoncourt, Michael Gielen, Dennis Russell Davies, Peter Schneider, Gerd Albrecht, André Previn and Cornelius Meister have all graced the stage at the Mozarteum University Salzburg.

-From 2013 to fall 2015, Hans Graf led the orchestra; from 2015-2018, Bruno Weil, Reinhard Goebel, and Johannes Kalitzke presided over the orchestra.
-With the beginning of the winter semester 2020/21, this position was filled by Ion Marin.
-The internationally acclaimed conductor is also responsible for the training of the conducting students.
-Concert invitations have already taken the orchestra to the Salzburg Mozart Week, the Salzburg Culture Days, the Salzburg Festival, the Wels Subscription Concerts, the Vienna Konzerthaus and several European music centers.
+The position of chief conductor was held from 2013 to autumn 2015 by Hans Graf, followed by Bruno Weil, Reinhard Goebel and Johannes Kalitzke in the years to 2018.
+Since the beginning of the winter semester 2020/21, the orchestra has been directed by the internationally acclaimed Ion Marin, who is also responsible for training the university's conducting students.
+Concert invitations have already taken the orchestra to the Salzburg Mozart Week, the Salzburg Culture Days, the Salzburg Festival, the Wels Subscription Concerts, the Vienna Konzerthaus and several other European cities of cultural significance.

 Academy Orchestra

 The Bläserphilharmonie stands for wind music at the highest level.
-It was founded in 2002 with the essential objective of positioning the orchestra on an equal footing with classical symphony orchestras by performing original compositions as well as special wind symphonic instrumentations.
+It was founded in 2002 with the central objective of positioning the orchestra on an equal footing with classical symphony orchestras by performing original compositions as well as special wind symphonic arrangements.

-Through regular concerts and CD recordings and the typical sound aesthetic developed by Hansjörg Angerer (chief conductor 2022-2022), the orchestra has established itself over the years as one of the leading international wind symphony orchestras.
-In various instrumentations, the Bläserphilharmonie plays compositions of today as well as works from the Baroque, Classical and Romantic periods and traditional Austrian music.
+Through regular concerts and CD recordings and the typical sound aesthetic developed by Hansjörg Angerer (chief conductor 2002-2022), the orchestra has established itself over the years as one of the leading international symphonic wind bands.
+In various instrumentations, the Bläserphilharmonie plays contemporary compositions as well as works from the Baroque, Classical and Romantic periods and traditional Austrian music.

 Artistic Director: Andreas Martin Hofmeir